SenorC4/CTFWriteUps/amateursCTF/PainfullyDeepFlag.md

 ## Approach:

-1. Use exiftool to see that the file was created with libreOffice
+1. Use exiftool to see that the file was created using libreOffice

 2. Open with LibreOffice to see invisible layer